-In 2019, we and Alnylam entered into a global, strategic collaboration to discover, develop, and commercialize RNAi therapeutics for a broad range of diseases by addressing therapeutic disease targets expressed in the eye and central nervous system, in addition to a select number of targets expressed in the liver.
+In 2019, we and Alnylam Pharmaceuticals, Inc. entered into a global, strategic collaboration to discover, develop, and commercialize RNAi therapeutics for a broad range of diseases by addressing therapeutic disease targets expressed in the eye and central nervous system ("CNS"), in addition to a select number of targets expressed in the liver.
 In connection with the collaboration, the Company made an up-front payment of \$400.0 million to Alnylam, and also purchased shares of Alnylam common stock for \$400.0 million.
-For each program, we provide Alnylam with a specified amount of funding at program initiation and at lead candidate designation, and Alnylam is eligible to receive two \$100.0 million clinical proof-of-principle milestones for each of the eye and CNS programs (an aggregate of \$200.0 million in development milestones).
+For each program, we provide Alnylam with a specified amount of funding at program initiation and at lead candidate designation.
+During the three months ended September 30, 2023, the Company became obligated to pay Alnylam a \$100.0 million development milestone upon the achievement of specified proof-of-principle criteria for the ALN-APP program.
+Alnylam is eligible to receive an additional \$100.0 million clinical proof-of-principle milestone in connection with an eye program.

-Under the terms of the collaboration, the parties plan to perform discovery research until designation of lead candidates.
+Under the terms of the collaboration, the parties perform discovery research until designation of lead candidates.
 Following designation of a lead candidate, the parties may further advance such lead candidate under either a co-development/co-commercialization collaboration agreement ("Co-Co Collaboration Agreement") (under which the parties are advancing ALN-APP and ALN-PNP, which are currently in clinical development) or a license agreement ("License Agreement") structure.
 The initial target nomination and discovery period is five years (which may under certain situations automatically be extended for up to seven years in the aggregate) (the "Research Term").
 In addition, we have an option to extend the Research Term for an additional five-year period for a research extension fee of \$300.0 million.